EClinick/vcrypt-technical/readme.md

 ## Project Overview
 Create a simple financial web app that calculates a technical indicator from CSV data and displays it on a frontend.
 The project will involve:
 - Creating a backend to read transaction data from a CSV file.
-- Calculating a financial metric (e.g., total spending or average spending by category).
+- Calculating a technical indicator (e.g., Rsi,MA,EMA,SMA,MACD).
 - Exposing this data via REST endpoints.
 - Consuming this data on the frontend and visualizing it using charts.